Martha Leeb Hadzi

 Martha Leeb Hadzi (1919–2003) was an art historian and an archeologist.

 Early life and education

 Hadzi was born on December 24, 1919.
-She grew up in Montclair, New Jersey, and graduated from the Beard School (now the Morristown-Beard School) in Orange, New Jersey in 1937.
+She grew up in Montclair, New Jersey, United States, and graduated from the Beard School (now the Morristown-Beard School) in Orange, New Jersey in 1937.
 Hadzi then earned her bachelor's degree at Vassar College in Poughkeepsie, New York.
 She completed her master's degree at the Institute of Fine Arts at New York University in New York City and her PhD at Yale University in New Haven, Connecticut.

 During her master's studies, Hadzi completed a Fulbright fellowship, and participated in an archeological excavation at Samothrace, a Greek island in the Mediterranean Sea.
 In 1955, the American Academy in Rome awarded her their Rome Prize, a fellowship for resident scholarship at the academy.
-She completed her PhD dissertation on sculptural portraits of Gallenius, a Third Century Roman Emperor, during the fellowship.
+She completed her PhD dissertation on sculptural portraits of Gallenius, a third century Roman emperor, during the fellowship.